d-smith/roll/docs/roll-design-notes.md

 * OAuth2 Resource Owner Password Credentials Grant
 * JSON Web Token (JWT) Grant

+### A Note on Terminology

+Currently, among other things we store an API Key and API Secret for each application.
+These are are synonymous with Client ID and Client Secret in OAuth2 nomenclature.

 ### OAuth2 Authorization Code Grant

 There are 4 players in the authorization code grant: